Khadija-khanom/Credit-Card-Fraud-Detection/README.md

 **Features**: The dataset contains only numerical input features.
 Most of these features (V1 to V28) are the result of applying Principal Component Analysis (PCA) transformation to the original features.
 Unfortunately, the original features and additional background information are not provided due to confidentiality issues.
 The 'Time' feature represents the time elapsed between a transaction and the first transaction in the dataset.
 The 'Amount' feature represents the transaction amount.

 **Response Variable**: The 'Class' feature is the response variable that indicates whether a transaction is fraudulent (1) or legitimate (0).

-**Objective**:The primary objective of this study is to build and evaluate predictive models capable of identifying fraudulent credit card transactions with high accuracy, while minimizing false positives and false negatives.
-This involves the application of various machine learning and deep learning techniques to effectively handle the imbalanced nature of the dataset and capture intricate patterns associated with fraudulent activities.

 Table of Contents
 =================